dwavesystems/dimod/docs/intro/intro_bqm.rst

 For an introduction to BQMs, see :std:doc:`Binary Quadratic Models <oceandocs:concepts/bqm>`.

-dimod can represent BQMs with a few classes suited to different needs for performance and ease of use.
+dimod can represent BQMs with classes suited to different needs for performance and ease of use.
 Beginners might start with the simple Python :ref:`AdjDictBQM <adjdictbqm_dimod>` class (:class:`dimod.BinaryQuadraticModel`), and later switch to a higher-performing class with a C++ implementation.